-The government believes that an open network like ONDC, which connects buyers and sellers across platforms, would level the playing field and eliminate the need for platforms.
+The government believes that an open network, which connects buyers and sellers across platforms, would level the playing field and eliminate the need for platforms.

 Buyers would be able to reach merchants across platforms without having to transfer between them, according to reports.

-Through the Open Network for Digital industry, businesses are able to compete directly with one another without the need for intermediaries.
+Through the Open Network for Digital industry, companies are able to compete directly with one another without the need for intermediaries.

 To summarise, the government’s planned objectives for ONDC are as follows:

 1. Putting an end to platform monopolies

 2. Democratization and decentralization are two of the most important aspects of decentralization.

 5. Accessibility and inclusion for sellers, especially small and medium-sized firms and local businesses

 7. Consumers have more options and control.

 What segments of commerce are covered under ONDC?